Covid and the holidays: what should you do?

 Covid and the holidays: what should you do?03:10

-Experts weigh in on just how serious the latest omicron Covid wave is, and what you should do to have a safe and healthy holiday celebration with your family.Dec.
-18, 2021
+Experts weigh in on just how serious the latest Omicron Covid wave is, and what you should do to have a safe and healthy holiday celebration with your family.Dec.
+19, 2021

 Now Playing